 Your safety and comfort is our greatest concern.
 Every procedure at JBR Clinical Research is overseen by expert medical staff and performed by some of the most well-respected board-certified physicians in the industry, each with many years of experience in their respective specialties.

 Rest assured, you are not signing up for an “experimental” procedure.
-JBR Clinical Research only performs FDA approved procedures as if you were at any other hospital or clinic.
+JBR Clinical Research only performs standard procedures as if you were at any other hospital or clinic.
 Our research is focused on the pain medication associated with that procedure.

 What is Streptococcus pneumonaie (pneumococcus)?